 Sanguisorba officinalis – Great Burnet

-Sorry – this item it currently out of stock.
 Great burnet is a tall, native perennial with an elongated flower head of burgundy coloured flowers.
 The pinnate leaves are green above, grey below and look a little like large Salad burnet leaves but do not smell of cucumber when crushed.
 Flowering is from June to September.

-| Type | Seeds per gram | Origin | Ordering |
+Type | Seeds per gram | Origin | Ordering |

-| Grassland Perennial | 500 | Oxfordshire | Order this species |
+Grassland Perennial | 500 | Oxfordshire | Currently unavailable |

 Habitat Information